TrueNAS AppsTrueNAS Apps: Tutorials

 Resource Configuration Settings

-To customize the CPU and memory allocated to the container (pod) Syncthing uses, enter new CPU values as a plain integer value followed by the suffix m (milli).
-The default is 4096m.
+To customize the CPU and memory allocated to the container the app uses, enter new CPU values as a plain integer value (letter suffix is not required).
+The default is 4096.

-Accept the default value 8Gb allocated memory or enter a new limit in bytes.
-Enter a plain integer followed by the measurement suffix, for example, 129M or 123MiB.
+Accept the default value (4 Gb) allocated memory or enter a new limit in bytes.
+Enter a plain integer without the measurement suffix, for example, 129 not 129M or 123MiB.

 Increasing inotify Watchers

 Increase inotify values to allow Syncthing to monitor all sync directories.
-Add a sysctl variable to ensure changes persist through reboot.
+Add a sysctl variable to ensure changes persist through restart.

 Go to System > Advanced and locate the Sysctl widget.